4601 N. Fairfax Drive, Suite 1200

 3.3 Removal.
 Any director may be removed either for or without cause at any time by the affirmative vote of two-thirds of the directors entitled to vote and the vacancies thus created may be filled by the affirmative vote of a majority of the directors entitled to vote.

 3.4 Vacancies.
-Vacancies and newly created directorships resulting from any increase in the authorized number of directors that are not filled contemporaneously with the creation of the vacancy or new directorship may be filled by a majority of the directors then in office, though less than a quorum, or by a sole remaining director, and the directors so chosen shall hold office until the next annual election and until their successors are duly elected and qualified, unless sooner displaced.
+Vacancies and newly created director positions may be filled by vote of a majority of the directors then in office.
+If the latter should constitute less than a quorum, directors so chosen shall hold office until the next annual election and until their successors are duly elected and seated, unless sooner displaced.
 If there are no directors in office, then an election of directors may be held in the manner provided by statute.

 3.6 Place of Meeting.
-The Board of Directors of the Corporation may hold meetings, both regular and special, either within or without the State of Idaho.
+The Board of Directors of the Corporation may hold meetings, both regular and special, in any place of its choosing.

 3.7 Notice of Regular Meetings.
 Regular meetings of the Board of Directors may be held without notice at such time and at such place as shall from time to time be determined by the Board.